Some envelopes with car show photos that were elusive when the first four instalments of this series were being written in 2020 have now resurfaced.

 Automotive News report that ” a pre-tax loss of £127.9 million ($172.03 million) in 2015, the fifth consecutive year the company has failed to make a profit, as the number of cars it sold fell and as it invests in expansion”.
 It seems everyone likes Aston Martin but not enough people want to buy them.
 Hasn’t it always been like this?
 Continue reading “Costly Cars, Big Losses”

-In the spirit of the biomorphism that we just can’t help applying to so many inanimate objects, with cars we try to emulate natural processes by using the term DNA to describe the hard-to-otherwise-define traits of a particular brand, and speaking of Evolution, a natural process about which we remain relatively ignorant, when one model supplants another.
+In the spirit of the biomorphism that we just can’t help applying to so many inanimate objects, with cars we try to emulate natural processes by using the term DNA to describe the hard-to-otherwise-define traits of a particular brand, and we speak of Evolution, a natural process about which we remain relatively ignorant, when one model supplants another..

 Real evolution is a painstakingly long-winded process.
 My own bad back forever reminds me that the human spinal structure is still catching up with our pretentious insistence on scurrying about on two legs.
-Of course, we are at a point in our understanding of genetics when that situation might begin to change and we can start to tailor future generations to our preferred specification.
-This makes me relieved it didn’t happen 100 years ago, or I’d have an extra leg now made near-redundant by the ubiquity of automatic transmissions.
-Continue reading “Theme : Evolution – It’s Just A Bloody Lump Of Metal!”
+Of course, we are at a point in our understanding of genetics when that situation might begin to change and we can Continue reading “Theme : Evolution – It’s Just A Bloody Lump Of Metal!”

 Museums of the Alternative Motoring Universes of Both Porsche and Tatra